hodel33/broforce-map-downloader/README.md

    [config.ini](https://github.com/hodel33/broforce-map-downloader/raw/main/config.ini), and
    [readme.txt](https://github.com/hodel33/broforce-map-downloader/raw/main/readme.txt)
     files from the repo.
 The config.ini and readme.txt files are necessary for running the application and understanding its usage.
+    > Please ensure to save the config file with the `.ini` extension if your browser suggests saving it as `.txt`.

 2. **Configure Settings**:
    Edit the `config.ini` file to set your preferences for map types, difficulty levels and other parameters as described in the `readme.txt`.